 Anyone who wants to know what’s going on in The Villages may want to make use of some of the community’s very own media platforms.

 The developers of The Villages operate The Villages News Network (VNN), which airs on the local cable network, as well as a radio station and a newspaper called The Villages Daily Sun.

-There’s also a monthly email newsletter, called Vmail, that rounds up the latest happenings and events.
+There’s also a monthly email newsletter called Vmail which rounds up the latest happenings and events.
 The Talk of The Villages online forum includes classified ads, directories, calendars, maps, and a place to ask questions.

-For getting around, the Villages GPS app is an application developed by a third-party company that functions like any map application, but includes the community’s 90 miles of golf cart paths.
-It also allows users to bookmark favorite locations, search by address, and show nearby points of interest.
+For getting around, the Villages GPS app is an application developed by a third-party company that functions like any map application but includes the community’s 90 miles of golf cart paths.
+It also allows users to bookmark their favorite locations, search by address, and view nearby points of interest.

 But with autonomous vehicles being tested in The Villages, there may soon be more hands-free ways to get around.

 How To See The Villages